orcfax/docs/docs/developer-manual/deployments.md

 ## V1

-Orcfax V1 introduces the FSP (fact statement pointer) script.
+Orcfax V1 introduces the FSP (FactStatementPointer) script.
 The FSP will not change in the lifetime of a deployment.
-The FSP is used to record the current FS (fact statement) script hash.
-The FSP, FS, and C (constitution) script hashes are documented below for each V1 deployment.
+The FSP is used to record the current FS (FactStatement) script hash.
+The FSP, FS, and C (Constitution) script hashes are documented below for each V1 deployment.

 ### V1: Mainnet